Unity-Technologies/com.unity.probuilder/docs/docs/index.md

 ﻿
 ## What is ProBuilder?

-**ProBuilder** is a 3D modeling tool built directly into the Unity editor, useful for rapid prototyping, level design, props, volumes/zones, and other custom geometry.
+**ProBuilder** is a tool for building and editing 3D objects, directly in Unity.
+You can use it for visual things like buildings or custom vehicles and weapons, or to make custom collision geometry, trigger zones, nav meshes, etc. The choice is yours!

 Video: [ProBuilder Intro](http://www.youtube.com/watch?v=Nomx1LNk7r8)